ARTICLE I. NAME

 Section A. Nomination of Candidates.
 Qualified candidates for the Executive Board may be nominated for election in one of two ways: (1) by the written petition of any NABE affiliate organization in good standing, which may nominate one candidate for the Executive Board each year, or (2) by the written petition of any five NABE members in good standing.

 Section B. Qualifications of Candidates.
 Candidates for the Executive Board of Directors must be NABE members in good standing, and must have been members in good standing for one year prior to their nomination.
-The final slate of candidates every year must represent a minimum of three linguistic groups.
+The final slate of candidates every year must represent a minimum of two linguistic groups.
 No more than two (2) Board positions may be held by members from the same State as a result of an “appointment” to the Executive Board.
-Reasonable attempts should be made to ensure that candidates represent a minimum of three linguistic groups.
+Reasonable attempts should be made to ensure that candidates represent a minimum of two linguistic groups.

 Section C. Nominating Procedure.
 To be considered as candidates to the NABE Executive Board, nominating petitions must be received at the NABE Office no later than three weeks after the call for nominations is announced by the NABE Executive Board at the end of the annual conference.
 All petitions meeting the criteria in Sections A and B of this Article will be accepted, and their nominations will be certified by the Executive Director.
 There will be no limitation on the number of candidates.